 NEV Power owns and operates an approved embedded electricity network.
 Within the village we run our own network which connects solar PV generation and homes to our battery and the grid.
-Lot owners are customers and suppliers of NEV Power and are invoiced each quarter much like you would with any energy retailer.
-Under the Building Standards, every house is required to have sufficient PV on the roof to meet their needs and can export unneeded power and receive a feed in tariff.
+Lot owners are both customers and suppliers of NEV Power and are invoiced each quarter, similar to what you would find with any energy retailer.
+Under the Building Standards, every house is required to have sufficient PV on the roof to meet their needs (as well as to compensate for the embodied energy in their construction) and can export unneeded power to the community battery.
 The NEV Power network has a high voltage connection to the external grid.
 This allows us to export excess power and also to import power when required.
 NEV Power is connected to network supplier Ausgrid and has upgraded our system to meet the new national grid standards and allow 1 MW of export and import capacity.
 In addition, we operate a 440 kWh central battery array for the village.
 This provides flexibility to manage our production and demand variability.
+We also have a back-up generator which, along with solar panels and the battery, can power the village if the grid is down for a protracted period.
 More information is available on our public website.

 NEV Water is an IPART licenced water authority.
 NEV Water supplies all community lots with 2 water connections, metered potable water for most uses within the house and an unmetered water supply for flushing toilets and garden irrigation.
-NEV Water also manages waste water collection and discharges untreated waste water into the councils sewage network.
-NEV Water is currently negotiating with Central Coast Council to finalise a long-term water services agreement which will provide potable water from councils own water reticulation system.
-NEV Water is investigating the use of the villages dam water to supply an unmetered non potable water for use flushing toilets and garden irrigation.
+NEV Water also manages waste water collection and discharges untreated waste water into the council's sewage network.
+NEV Water is currently negotiating with Central Coast Council to finalise a long-term water services agreement which will provide potable water from council's own water reticulation system.
+NEV Water is investigating the use of the village's dam water, which currently supplies our agricultural needs, to also supply the unmetered non-potable water for use for flushing toilets and garden irrigation.
 More information is available on our public website.